digitalmediabremen/documents/Directions_for_Visualizing_Concepts.md

 ![dennis p paul: rotierender-fernseher](./assets/rotierender-fernseher.jpg)

-@caption(dennis p paul: rotierender-fernseher, although this *just* a hand sketches it shows a specific *illustration* style which can be developed and cultivated into a recognizable *style*)
+@caption(dennis p paul: rotierender-fernseher, although this is *just* a hand sketches it shows a specific *illustration* style which can be developed and cultivated into a recognizable *style*)

 ## Projects that are *only* Concept Visualizations